 Well, its look is a matter of taste.
 We loved the big yellow blades of the fans, but be sure it will match the rest of your computer if you don’t want to have a Christmas tree on your desk.
 Or, if you don’t mind how your computer looks internally, just forget the color of the fans.
 They are powerful and quiet.

-We are giving the Akasa Venom Voodoo our Silver Award.
+the Akasa Venom Voodoo our Silver Award.